Ram Baran Yadav: Political life

 Yadav served as Minister of State for Health from 1991 to 1994.
 He was elected to the House of Representatives in the 1999 election as a candidate of the Nepali Congress, becoming the Minister of Health in the subsequent government.

 In May 2007, Yadav's residence in Janakpur was attacked by militants of the Janatantrik Terai Mukti Morcha (JTMM).
 The JTMM put up a seizure notice at the house, hoisted their flags at it and detonated a bomb.
 Yadav contested the Dhanusa-5 constituency in the April 2008 Constituent Assembly election and won the seat, obtaining 10,392 votes.

 Yadav was elected as the first President of Nepal in a second round of voting on 21 July 2008.
 He received 308 out of the 590 votes cast in the Constituent Assembly, defeating Ram Raja Prasad Singh, who had been nominated by the Communist Party of Nepal (Maoist), in a second round of voting.
 Yadav was sworn in as president on 23 July 2008.
 Chief Justice of Nepal Kedar Prasad Giri administered the oath of office and secrecy to Yadav at Shital Niwas, Rastrapati Bhawan.
 Yadav also administered oath to Vice-president Parmananda Jha.

-Personal life

-Yadav began his political career while studying medicine in Calcutta, India.
-He came in contact with several Nepali politicians who had self-exiled themselves in India, such as B. P. Koirala, Ganesh Man Singh, Subarna Shamsher Rana, Pushpa Lal Shrestha, and Saroj Koirala.
-Inspired by these leaders, Yadav started engaging himself in politics actively.
-He championed the cause for multi-party democracy during the referendum held in 1980.
-While practicing as a physician for several years in Janakpur.
-He engaged himself in politics as an active cadre of the Nepali Congress Party.
-He was a rural private practitioner for several years as well as a personal physician to Koirala, the first elected Prime Minister of Nepal, from 1980 to 1982.